cadekynaston/EvalSystem/README.md

 #### DatabaseCreation
 Content: A series of SQL scripts used to construct a local database.
 Each script both creates the table named in the script and populates it with test data.
 Notes: It wouldn't hurt to ask Chitester for an updated data dump to insert into each table.
 I would also recommend setting up the database on a remote server instead of just working with a local one.
 (Might actually be required for the API to work.)
 We (spring 2017) spoke to Rob Hilton about setting it up on Titan and did so with minimal fuss.
+We(summer 2017) tried contacting Rob Hilton, however he was hard to reach, so we contacted Patrick Beck and had him help us.
 *Need to clean this folder out some and move SQL scripts scattered throughout the project into it* *Does 22_Functions_StoredProcs have all of both?*